The luxury SUV made in Africa, for Africans

 Initially, Jackson bootstrapped the company.

-"We started with a very humble shed in Kalifi, a fishing town on the coast of Kenya, and then we moved to Mombasa, and eventually we set up in Nairobi where we have research and development and production facilities," Jackson says.
+"We started with a very humble shed in Kilifi, a fishing town on the coast of Kenya, and then we moved to Mombasa, and eventually we set up in Nairobi where we have research and development and production facilities," Jackson says.

 The car features rear wheel drive, and has a 1.8 litre power frame.
-The maximum torque is 182 nm.
-Further specifications are yet to be released.
+The company sources parts both locally and globally.

 Africa's rising car industry